 - Set up joint accounts.
 This only works if you are married, but it makes money management easier and allows your spouse to pay bills, cash checks and otherwise manage many of your financial affairs.

 - Automatic bill pay.
-Use auto bill pay for items like homeowner’s insurance, auto insurance, and any other bills that are the same amount each month.
+Use auto bill pay for items like homeowner’s insurance, auto insurance and any other bills that are the same amount each month.
 This is particularly important if you will not have access to the internet.

 - Familiarize yourself with the Servicemembers Civil Relief Act.
-You may be able to save money on interest rates on loans, break a lease or rental agreement, or delay civil proceedings while you are deployed.
+You may be able to save money on interest rates on loans, break a lease or rental agreement or delay civil proceedings while you are deployed.

 - Life insurance is essential.
-Go for the max through the SGLI, but also consider getting more life insurance through a 3rd party.
+Go for the max through the SGLI, but also consider getting more life insurance through a third party.
 Be sure the life insurance policy does not include a clause that will not pay out if you are killed during an act of war (this is fairly common in many life insurance plans).
 Additional resources: How Much Life Insurance Should Military Members Buy?, Life Insurance Quotes.

 - You need a will and an estate plan.
-Even if you elect to have your estate settled by law, a will can make the process smoother and help your survivors avoid probate, which can be a lengthy and expensive process!
+Even if you elect to have your estate settled by law, a will can make the process smoother and help your survivors avoid probate, which can be a lengthy and expensive process.
 Stop by your JAG office – they can help you prepare a will free of charge.

 - Healthcare power of attorney.
 You may wish to have a living will or a durable health care power of attorney.
-These legal documents can give your loved ones the ability to make healthcare decisions if you are unable to do so.
+These legal documents can give your loved ones the ability to make health care decisions if you are unable to do so.
 Be sure to effectively communicate your wishes to your loved ones.